ricard2k/jmri-electron/pages/about.md

         url: '#'
     next:
         content: Next page
-        url: './1.connections/connections'
+        url: './connections'
 ---
-# What is mmrc?
+# What is MMRC?
 The MMRC project is intended for hobbyist to control their layout with an update technology application.

 MMRC works on: